 Test environment: normal; see Annex B.2.

-RF bandwidth positions to be tested: BRFBW, MRFBW and TRFBW in single-band operation, see subclause 4.9.1; BRFBW_T’RFBW and B’RFBW_TRFBW in multi-band operation, see subclause 4.9.1.
+Base Station RF Bandwidth positions to be tested: BRFBW, MRFBW and TRFBW in single-band operation, see clause 4.9.1; BRFBW_T’RFBW and B’RFBW_TRFBW in multi-band operation, see clause 4.9.1.

-In addition, a single test shall be performed under extreme power supply conditions as defined in Annex B.3.
-In this case, it is sufficient to test on a single combination of one ARFCN, UARFCN or E-ARFCN, one RF bandwidth position and with only one applicable test configuration defined in clause 5.
+In addition, a single test shall be performed under extreme power supply conditions as defined in Annex B.5.
+In this case, it is sufficient to test on a single combination of one ARFCN, UARFCN, E-ARFCN or NR-ARFCN, one Base Station RF Bandwidth position and with only one applicable test configuration defined in clause 5.

 NOTE: Tests under extreme power supply also test extreme temperature.